Configure Tenant Layer 2 Networks#

 Automatic Network Creation#

-When you create a Tenant Layer 2 Network, VergeOS automatically provisions two networks within the tenant:
+When you create a Tenant Layer 2 Network, VergeOS automatically provisions the following components within the tenant:

 Tenant virtual machines can attach NICs to these networks to gain direct access to the passed-through VLAN.